cyberrumor/midilint/README.md

 options:
-  -h, --help           show this help message and exit --velocity VELOCITY  the velocity to set all notes to
+  -h, --help           show this help message and exit --velocity VELOCITY  the velocity to set all notes to --key KEY            the key to snap notes to.
+E.g. c_major or e_phrygian.
+  --strategy STRATEGY  note snapping algorithm. 'up', 'down', or 'nearest'
 ```

 For example, to set the velocity of all notes in 'my_file.mid' to 150 and